Dynamical symmetry breaking in Yang-Mills geometrodynamics: New local non-Abelian conserved currents

 such that the complexion $\alpha_{d}$ is defined by the usual local condition $\epsilon_{\mu\nu}\:\ast \epsilon^{\mu\nu} = 0$, see reference \cite{A},

-All the conclusions derived in \cite{A} are valid in this context and therefore exactly as in reference \cite{A}.
-Using the local antisymmetric tensor $\epsilon_{\mu\nu}$, we can produce tetrad skeletons and with new gauge vectors $X_{d}^{\sigma}$ and $Y_{d}^{\sigma}$ we can build a new normalized tetrad like the normalized version of (\ref{S1}-\ref{S4}).
-In the end, it is a particular version of the tetrad $W_{(o)}^{\mu}$, $W_{(1)}^{\mu}$, $W_{(2)}^{\mu}$, $W_{(3)}^{\mu}$, this time the tetrad that locally diagonalizes the Yang-Mills stress-energy tensor.
-This new tetrad that we call $T_{\alpha}^{\mu}$ has four independent isoangles included in its definition, in the skeletons.
+All the conclusions derived in \cite{A,A2} are valid in this context and therefore exactly as in references \cite{A,A2}.
+Using the local antisymmetric extremal tensor $\epsilon_{\mu\nu}$, we can produce tetrad skeletons and with new gauge vectors $X_{d}^{\sigma}$ and $Y_{d}^{\sigma}$ we can build a new normalized tetrad exactly as the tetrad vectors (\ref{S1}-\ref{S4}) but normalized.
+This new tetrad that we call $T_{\alpha}^{\mu}$ has four independent isoangles from (\ref{ISO1}-\ref{ISO2}) and (\ref{ISOSUM1}-\ref{ISOSUM2}) included in its definition, in the skeletons.
 There is also the freedom to introduce an LB1 and an LB2 local $SU(2)$ generated transformations on both blades by new angles $\phi_{d}$ and $\psi_{d}$ (through the gauge vectors $X_{d}^{\sigma}$ and $Y_{d}^{\sigma}$) which are not yet fixed and represent two more independent angles.
-Having six independent and undefined angles, we are going to use this freedom to choose them when fixing the six diagonalization conditions for the stress-energy tensor.
+Having six independent and undefined angles, we will use this freedom to choose them when fixing the six diagonalization conditions for the stress-energy tensor.
 It must be highlighted and stressed that since the local antisymmetric tensor $\epsilon_{\mu\nu}$ is gauge invariant, then the tetrad vectors skeletons are $SU(2)$ gauge invariant.
 This was a fundamental condition that we made in previous sections in order to ensure the metric invariance when performing LB1 and LB2 transformations.
-Then, we proceed to impose the diagonalization conditions,
+Then, we proceed to impose the diagonalization conditions on $T_{\mu\nu}=T^{(ym)}_{\mu\nu}$,